raymandshj/Obscura_Scraper/README.md

 - **Ranking List**: To assist in interpreting the results of our theoretical questions, we've created a ranking list, available in the file `ranking_list.txt`.

 - **CommandLine.sh**: This is an executables bash shell script file contains the script to answer to the command line question.

+  **Questions**: This is a file that whitin has a link to the repository that has the questions.

 ## Supporting Functions